nedink/mtg-decks/README.md

 Reorder entries in the collection file (the operation may fail if there are malformed entries in the file)

 > WARNING: THIS WILL CAUSE THE SCRIPT TO WRITE TO YOUR COLLECTION FILE.
-It is best practice to make a backup of the file before using this feature.
+You are encouraged to make a backup of the file before using this feature.

----

-If you find a bug or have ideas for improvement, please open an issue or send mail to nedink@gmail.com